DaedalusX64/daedalus/README.md

 ##### Next,

 Download and Unzip `DaedalusX64.zip` file into `/PSP/GAME/` folder on the memory stick.
 Place your ROM files in `DaedalusX64/Roms/` and they will automatically appear in Daedalus.

+**Main Menu**

+When you first run *DaedalusX64* you will be presented with a nice list of your games.
+To select a game you will press `D-Pad left/right` then `X` to select a title, there's various options you can choose from in the menu, every option is explained.
+To cycle through options screens use the left and right shoulder buttons.

 **Note** : If the release is a .zip file with a folder containing an `EBOOT.PBP` file when extracted, simply drag and drop the extracted folder into `/PSP/GAME/`.
 DaedalusX64 supports most rom formats ```.v64```, ```.z64```, ```.rom```